 The legend of American fur trapper and frontiersman, Hugh Glass, manifests onto our screens in Alejandro G. Inarritu’s, The Revenant.
 After having been attacked by a Native American tribe, the pursuit for survival is disrupted when Glass is mauled by a bear and left for dead.
 Leonardo DiCaprio portrays the lead role, which finally won him his long-awaited Oscar.

 Inarritu transforms the mythology of the American frontier into a breath-taking experience that immerses the viewer into a cold, merciless world that explores the dynamics between life and death.
 It’s a true story that is also based on the novel, The Revenant: A Novel of Revenge.

 We follow a group of fur traders which includes John Fitzgerald (Tom Hardy), Jim Bridger (Will Poulter), Andrew Henry (Domhall Gleeson) and of course the hero of the tale, Hugh Glass (Leonardo DiCaprio).
 DiCaprio produces yet another electrifying performance.
 His ability to transform into divisive and conflicted characters elevates to new heights in The Revenant.

 The film was actually shot on various locations in natural light, and the rigorous conditions are clear.
 What makes the film particularly intriguing is how reportedly difficult the film was to shoot, due to the freezing cold conditions.
 The actors involved literally went through an ordeal whilst filming.

 The Revenant provides the audience with hypnotic entertainment from the very beginning.
 The film opens with Hugh Glass and his son Hawk, hunting in the wilderness just outside their camp.
 The viewer is immersed into an entrancing shot of a waterlogged forest, just before Glass and his hunting party are ambushed by a tribe of Native Americans.
-The sheer violence and death is ferocious, but this forms the beginning of Glass and his men’s quest for survival.
+The violence is ferocious, but this forms the beginning of Glass and his men’s quest for survival.